 The Akeidah, a method for our daily lives

-Please refer to Bereishit (Genesis) Chapter 22:1-19 for the main text of the Akeidah
+Please refer to Bereishit (Genesis) Chapter 22:1-19 for the source text

 This brings us to the paradox which is at the crux of the story: why must Abraham be willing to sacrifice his son out of love for G-d because doesn’t that sound crazy and why would G-d want that?
 Again, this example of the Akeidah in the Torah is in a most extreme form.
 Yet in this form we learn that there is a 1:1 relationship between the offering and the blessing which is given as a result – Abraham’s “only son” (Gen 22:2) equates to “seed as [numerous as] the stars of Heaven” (Gen. 22:17).
 For this lineage to be established in purity it makes sense that the test would have to come with such equally daunting stakes.
 And what is being tested?
 Integrity.
 In ‘our’ case, we probably won’t need to make that literal sacrifice of our only son, but we are continually and regularly tested on the integrity of our love in all that we do in every way.
 Perhaps this is the reason for this story happening so early in the legacy of the Patriarchs and Matriarchs.
 It is foremost in our way of infusing our active life on earth with the presence of ‘Divinity’ from on High.